Ghana Minute.

 Callistus Mahama

-Executive Secretary to President John Dramani Mahama, cautioned against early 2028 succession discussions in May 2026.
+Executive Secretary to President John Dramani Mahama, warned against premature succession discussions diverting focus from governance.

 In coverage